miraliumre/gsm/README.md

 ### Contributions

 This guide is open for contributions!
-Whether you've spotted a mistake, have suggestions for improvements, or want to expand on the content, your input is invaluable.
-Please feel free to open an issue or submit a pull request.
+If you've spotted a mistake, have suggestions for improvements, or want to expand on the content, please feel free to open an issue or submit a pull request.

 ## Acknowledgements